Dialogues about Security Challenges in the sahelo-saharan Region

 What is the idea behind this project?

-Drawing on the lessons learned from the recurrence of crises and the persistence of conflicts in the sub-region due to the inability of states to establish lasting stability and security, the Friedrich-Ebert-Stiftung has initiated a project entitled "Security Dialogues in the Sahel-Sahara region : Rethinking the Security in the sub-region" with a view to promoting national and sub- regional dialogue on cross-border issues and challenges as well as the interdependence between North Africa and West Africa.
+Drawing on the lessons learned from the recurrence of crises and the persistence of conflicts in the sub-region due to the inability of states to establish lasting stability and security, the Friedrich-Ebert-Stiftung has initiated a project entitled "Security Dialogues in the Sahel-Sahara region: Rethinking the Security in the sub-region" promoting national and sub-regional dialogue on hybrid and cross-border security issues and challenges as well as the interdependencies between North and West Africa.

 Most of the countries in the Sahel-Sahara region are facing political, economic, social and environmental difficulties.
-This is due to the material weakness of the State and failing governance, the difficulty of controlling the national territory, the porosity of the borders and the increasing presence of gray areas.
-In addition, their economies are fragile, despite substantial natural resources, since they are subject to low levels of industrialization due to a combination of an almost total lack of foreign direct investment and difficult weather conditions.
+Material weakness of the State and failing governance, difficulties to control national territory, the porosity of borders and the increasing presence of gray areas are the underlying tensions.
+In addition, their economies are fragile, despite substantial natural resources, being poorly industrialized and since they suffer from weak foreign direct investments and the adverse impacts of climate change.

-Beyond the national peculiarities, the countries of the region are all preoccupied by the same challenges and threats.
-Regional actors must adopt new strategies in the North as well as in the South of the Sahara.
+Beyond national peculiarities, the countries are experiencing shared and dynamic challenges and threats to security in the face of which regional actors must adopt more appropriate innovative holistic strategies.
 Threats are cross-border and non-state actors are multiplying and benefiting from the fragility of border areas.
-The Sahel-Sahara region is on the verge of becoming a transit point for hybrid security threats.
-In Libya and Mali, for example, territories are occupied by extremist groups that set up and form recruitment unit.
-Similarly, the strengthening of cultural identities on the domestic front threatens to undermine feelings of national belonging, potentially culminating in internal conflicts.
+In Mali and Burkina Faso, for example, large territories are occupied by extremist groups while the political systems suffer from military coups and periods of constitutional transitions with uncertain outcomes (to a lesser extent in Chad).
+Similarly, the intensification of cultural identities on the domestic front threatens to undermine feelings of national belonging, gradually culminating in internal conflicts.

 What is the project approach?